Skip to main content

 A common failure mode is leaving key terms in calls, chat, or memory instead of final text both sides have accepted.

 Keep jurisdiction checks explicit and current.
-Add this placeholder to your template and resolve it before signature: Add current local written-contract and payment requirement after verification.
+Current local written-contract and payment requirements must be verified from legal, policy, or official source records before signature.
 If EU data may be involved, confirm whether your work is actually offering services to people in EU member states or monitoring behavior there before assuming GDPR scope.
 For a deeper pass, use Create a freelance contract draft, then tailor it to the jurisdiction, risk level, and evidence pack you will maintain.

 For the full breakdown, read A Guide to Errors and Omissions (E&O) Insurance for Software Developers.